 MM BR-1: Limit Construction to Designated Areas and Protect Riparian, Aquatic, and Wetland Areas.
 In all project locations, vehicular traffic (including movement of all equipment) will be restricted to established construction areas indicated by flagging and signage.
-CPUC notification and approval will be required for any additional disturbance areas already identified and evaluated for the project pursuant to CEQA.
-Sensitive resources such as waterbodies, oak trees, special status plant populations, and natural communities will be clearly marked.
+CPUC notification and approval will be required for any additional disturbance areas not already identified and evaluated for the project pursuant to CEQA.
+As feasible, the applicant will use disturbed or low habitat value areas before using undisturbed or higher quality habitat areas, as determined by a qualified biologist.
+Prior to ground disturbing activities, sSensitive resources such as waterbodies, oak trees, special status plant populations, and natural communities will be clearly marked and avoided.

 All aquatic features, including vegetated washes, creeks, drainages (ephemeral and perennial), and riparian areas will be spanned by the 230-kV transmission and 12-kV distribution line where possible.
 If construction will occur within 200 feet of an aquatic feature, biological monitors will establish and maintain a minimum exclusionary buffer of 50 feet from the delineated extent of all jurisdictional wetland features.
 If the applicant cannot maintain the 50-foot exclusionary buffer, the applicant will submit best management practices (BMPs) to the CPUC for review and approval prior to construction.
+In addition, if the applicant is unable to maintain the 50-foot buffer, the applicant will consult with USACE and CDFW regarding potential impacts to streams or wetlands.